 I enjoy a simple life and I am undemanding of a significant other or of people in general.
 On a neediness scale of 1-10, I’m probably about a 2, with one being the lowest possible score and generally allocated to the deceased.
 I don't expect anyone to defer to me or take care of me.
 I am not in the least manipulative or controlling (I believe that control of people, events or things outside oneself is illusion) and I'm not easily or readily controlled or manipulated by others.
 If and when I realize that others are trying to manipulative or control me, I generally react in a noticeably negative manner - I am not the least bit passive-aggressive.
 I am financially comfortable, but I'm not a accumulator of "stuff" and don't have a great deal of interest in material things other than my outdoor gear, photography equipment, motorcycle and music - though if someone offered me a Monet, a van Gogh or a Porsche, I wouldn’t turn them down.

 I am neither a hermit nor a loner, though I can be alone comfortably and successfully in any place or situation.
 I am not a fan of crowds - say the sidewalks of Manhattan in the vicinity of Macy’s at midday - and I typically do not like most large cities for extended periods of time (generally measured in hours).
 In spite of that, I have a real fondness for San Francisco, Seattle, Paris, Amsterdam and Rome.
 New York, LA and London not so much, even though New York and London have such wonderful museums.
-I am certainly not a social butterfly, more of a social bumblebee if one is to stay in line with the metaphor.
-You know, a flying insect that aeronautic sciences say cannot fly, but somehow manages to do so anyway.
+I am certainly not a social butterfly, more of a social bumblebee if one is to adhere to the metaphor.
+You know, a flying insect that aeronautic sciences say cannot possiblyfly, but somehow manages to do so anyway.

 Should you be interested in knowing more about me, I refer you to my often detailed answers to more than 2000 of OKC's questions, and the OKC tests which may or may not be either relative to or reflective of my nature.
 While I am not necessary completely upfront on all things concerning my psyche, habits, traits, successes, failures, shortcomings, etc., I believe in full disclosure and will answer most questions as honestly as possible.
 Unless I don't answer at all, finding that all truths need not be spoken.